Nele82/Calculator/README.md

 As it's more or less known, the MVC architecture is used to build applications that are easier to test and maintain.
 As I mentioned in some of my other projects, there are 3x main components in the MVC architecture:

-Model -- which represents the application's data
+1) Model -- which represents the application's data
-View -- which represents the user interface
+2) View -- which represents the user interface
-Controller -- which represents the working logic of the application
+3) Controller -- which represents the working logic of the application

+Hence, the MVC abbreviaiton.
 With this in mind, the next paragraph will provide more detailed information about the MVC architecture implementation.

 ## How the code works ?